Stderr and Stdout: Understanding Logs and Output

 .
 This difference makes stderr

-or setting the PYTHONUNBUFFERED
+or by setting the PYTHONUNBUFFERED

-environment variable, or by directly manipulating sys.stdout.flush()
+environment variable, or directly control the output timing by operating sys.stdout.flush()

 When using stdout